paulo-seixal/drug_sensitivity/README.md

 **<ins>Fingerprint**: We used the Morgan fingerprint with radius 2 and 1024 bits for the majority of the models, expect for the GCN model and GAT model, which uses graph representation of the drug.

 ## <ins>Hugging Face Spaces Demo
 We implemented a demo of the model using Hugging Face Spaces.
 The demo can be found [here](https://huggingface.co/spaces/paulo-seixal/drug_sensitivity).
-The demo allows users to input the drug in SMILES and get the predicted IC50, considering all the cell lines in the GDSC2 dataset.
+The demo allows users to input the drug in SMILES notation and get the predicted IC50, considering all the cell lines in the GDSC2 dataset.

 ![hug](data/hugging_face_spaces.png)